skeoop/skeoop.github.io/README.md

 Course material for Object-Oriented Programming 2 at [Kasetsart University](http://www.ku.th).

-[Home](http://skeoop.github.io/) schedule of topics, learning material, and assignments.
+[Navigable Web Site](http://skeoop.github.io/) with topics, learning material, and assignments.

 [Github Classroom](https://classroom.github.com/classrooms/59547058-ske-programming-2) login to Github and accept invitation.
 Invitation will also be sent to your KU Email.